 Of course, if you don't already own a Karma drone, you probably won't get one.
 While it's still available to purchase, it has been discontinued by GoPro.

 A better alternative is the DJI Mavic Air.
 It comes with a built in 4K / 12MP camera and a 3-axis gimbal.
 The camera even has active tracking for subjects.
 See current price on Amazon.
+You might also consider mounting a GoPro gimbal to your pack.

 With the follow me feature, you can set the drone to track you as you climb, always keeping you in its focus.
 You can see in the following video just how impressive drone footage of rock climbing can look: